azu/BlockValueTransformer/readme.md

 ```

 This library doesn't contain `TransformerAgency` and `TransformerAgent`.

-These class example wrapper classes for `BlockValueTransformer`.
+These classes are example wrapper classes for `BlockValueTransformer`.

 This library only contain `BlockValueTransformer` which is NSValueTransformer subclass.